 The lender will claim the amount they lent you from the property once you no longer own it.
 This may be because you've passed away, entered a care facility, or simply sold the home.
 Interest will be added to the amount taken from the property once it's sold.
 In some cases, you can pay it monthly.

-Lifetime Mortages vs Home Reversion
+Lifetime Mortgages vs Home Reversion

 The interest ‘rolls up’ so there are no repayments, which can add up quickly.
-Some providers will let you pay the interest monthly which will cut down on the amount owed when the house is sold.
+Some providers will let you pay the interest monthly.
+With monthly interest payments, the amount owed will be cut down when the house is sold.

 What are the main differences between a lifetime mortgage and a home reversion?

-There is no interest on a Home Reversion because you have received less than market value for the property, with the lender assuming it will be worth more when they take possession of it.
-With a lifetime mortgage, the interest ‘rolls up’ to the total payable amount, which can add up over the years, or in some cases you can pay off the interest monthly.
+There is no interest in a home reversion because you have received less than market value for the property.
+The lender assumes the cost of buying your property will be have increased when they take possession of it.
+With a lifetime mortgage, the interest ‘rolls up’ to the total payable amount.
+This can add up over the years, or in some cases, you can pay off the interest monthly.

 Who qualifies for equity release?

-Bear in mind that the younger you are when you start borrowing, the more debt and interest you could accrue.
-Your property needs to be your main residence, and you will have had to pay off your mortgage.
-However, in some cases you could use an equity release to pay off the remainder of your mortgage.
+Bear in mind that the younger you are when you start borrowing, the more debt and interest you could build up.
+Your property also needs to be your main residence.
+In some cases, you could use an equity release to pay off the remainder of your mortgage.